Shreyagupta848/data-analytics-internship-task-1/README.md

 # data-analytics-internship-task-1
-Dowmloaded raw data from kaggle of netflix and performed data cleaning
+Day 1- Dowmloaded raw data from Kaggle of Netflix and performed data cleaning